Specimen: 10 mL serum, 50 mL milk

 - Individual ELISA values are reported as positive or negative.

 - For surveillance, annual testing is recommended of either pooled serum samples from 15 yearling animals and/or a bulk milk antibody test on the lactating animals.

 Comparison with other related tests: Used in conjunction with PCR and antigen ELISA testing

 BVDv testing summary:

 BVD tests to use in calves from conception to 10 months of age.
-(NOTE: skin/ear notch samples can only be used for PCR testing*)
+(NOTE: ear notch samples cannot be used for antibody ELISA*)